Adopting a zero-trust approach to combat advanced malware attacks

 “Today, there is no more serious cybersecurity issue than malware and ransomware attacks.
 The attacks attributed to cyber-gangs and state-sponsored cyber-criminals are more sophisticated than ever.
 Being signatureless and zero-day in nature, these attacks are proven to be beyond the capabilities of legacy cyber-attack prevention solutions.”
 Mr Wilson said.
 “It’s clear that better technology, specifically developed for such threats is required.”

 Votiro Secure File Gateway is a proactive technology.
+It is an example of the zero trust approach being advocated by cybersecurity professions.
 It assumes everything entering an organisation’s file gateways is a threat, it breaks down content to identify and remove any illegitimate code, reconstructs the content and delivers it safely – all without disrupting file functionality or systems performance.
 Unlike many legacy solutions, because Votiro is not detection-based, its effectiveness is not limited to known threats; it is equally effective against undisclosed, signatureless attacks.

 Globally, organisations are being encouraged to review their anti-malware solutions to determine their fitness for purpose.
 “We have seen significant growth in opportunities among commercial and government customers, especially in the US, who feel their current anti-malware solutions are vulnerable to undisclosed and zero-day attacks.”
 Mr Wilson added.
 “There is also a synergy with our high-assurance encryption solutions for network security.
 They offer network protection from injection of rogue data, through their authentication feature, in addition to providing maximum encryption protection of data moving over networks.
 Votiro is also an ideal fit with SureDrop, our encrypted file sharing and collaboration platform.
 SureDrop customers can elect to add enterprise-wide protection from malicious content by integrating the two solutions.
 The result is a secure environment for collaboration that is protected against malware intrusion.”